Quinton-Mincy/Arduino-Projects/README.md

 ## Hardware Architecture
 ![Screen Shot 2022-10-09 at 12 56 14 AM](https://user-images.githubusercontent.com/73136662/194738783-1f6f266c-20de-4460-bf5a-20fdf96e20c7.png)

 As can be seen on the bottom right of the board, pins D2-D5 are the pins that were connected to the LED's for this project.
-After we disginated them as output pins, as discussed above, we then turned them on and off by setting the pins on port D's data register to either a 1 (on) or 0 (off):
+After we desginated them as output pins, as discussed above, we then turned them on and off by setting the pins on port D's data register to either a 1 (on) or 0 (off):

 ![Screen Shot 2022-10-08 at 11 23 42 PM](https://user-images.githubusercontent.com/73136662/194960792-c444380a-b8a9-431a-9e53-f83b9c5180df.png)